Q: What is The Red Backpack Fund?

 Q: When will the application be open?

 A: Each month from April to August, GlobalGiving will accept fund applications.
-The April and May cycles are now closed but three more rounds remain.
+The April, May, June, and July cycles are now closed but one more round remains.
 The application portal will open at 12 p.m.
-ET and close at 12 p.m.
-ET the following dates:
+ET on Aug.
+3 and close at 12 p.m.
+ET on Aug.
+10.

 Q: Who is eligible to apply?